Ireland Plans Mink Cull Over Mutated Virus Fears - UrduPoint

 An agriculture ministry spokesman said that testing of Ireland's mink herd has yielded no positive Covid-19 tests to date.

-"Therefore, it has recommended that farmed mink in Ireland should be culled to minimise or eliminate this risk.

-" National media report there are three mink farms housing around 100,000 animals across Ireland.
+"Therefore, it has recommended that farmed mink in Ireland should be culled to minimise or eliminate this risk."
+There are three mink farms housing around 120,000 animals across Ireland.

 The agriculture department said it "continues to engage with the mink farmers to consider the next steps".